-I discussed securing your wireless network in a post titled Securing a Wireless Network.
-I currently have a Linksys wireless router model WRT54G.
-When I work from home I use this router to connect to work through VPN, and have done it with out any problems.
+I discussed establishing good wireless network security in a post titled Securing a Wireless Network, but now I will discuss securing the Linksys WRT54G wireless-G router.
+I currently have a Linksys WRT54G Wireless-G router.
+When I work from home I use this router to connect to work through VPN, and have done it without any problems.
+It has made a great cable router for my broadband connection.

 The big issue with wireless networks is security.
 As anyone with a wireless network card within a few hundred feet of your router can connect to your router.
 To prevent this from happening, it is important to secure your router.